 Most of the individual designated heritage assets in the area (three Grade II, 23 Grade II Listed buildings/structures and two scheduled monuments) are also located at such a distance to minimise the impact of the proposed development, or else the contribution of setting to overall significance is less important than other factors.
-The landscape context of those monuments or buildings which would be important is such that they would be partly or wholly insulated from the effects of the proposed development by a combination of local blocking, and the topography.
-Other modern intrusions already impinge upon the settings of most of the assets, most notably in the audible presence of the North Devon Link Road.
-However, the construction and presence of a new, modern development would impinge in some way on eight of these assets (negligible or negative/minor).
-The impact on the historic landscape and in particular on the Registered Park and Garden is assessed as negative minor as the proposals will add an additional modern element into the historic parkland but not intrude upon any of the key views or significantly alter its character and significance.

-With this in mind, the overall impact of the proposed development can be assessed as negligible to negative/minor.
+The landscape context of many of the monuments and buildings is essential to their value and significance but in most instances will be partly or wholly insulated from the effects of the proposed development by a combination of local blocking, and the topography.
+Other modern intrusions already impinge upon the settings of some of the assets, notably in the audible presence of the North Devon Link Road.
+However, the construction and presence of a new, modern development would impinge in some way on eight of these assets (slight or neutral/slight).
+The impact on the Registered Park and Garden is assessed as moderate/slight as the proposals will add an additional modern element into the historic parkland but not intrude upon any of the key views or significantly alters the character and significance.
+With this in mind, the overall impact of the proposed development can be assessed as slight.